 How do cells regulate their genomes?

-We are fascinated with understanding how cells organize and segregate their genomes and how these processes can be rewired across different cellular contexts.
+We are fascinated with understanding how cells organize, protect, and segregate their genomes and how these processes can be rewired across different cellular contexts.
 To answer these questions we use mammalian cell lines and mouse models and a combination of high-resolution imaging, functional genetics, and large-scale screens.
 Our approach is to harness the context-specific gene requirements that are intrinsic to organismal function as a key to unraveling the mechanisms that govern chromosome biology and define how alterations in core cellular processes influence disease, development, and evolution.

 We welcome applications from potential postdoctoral fellows.
 Please email Ally with a short research description, CV, and contact information for 3 references.